shyjues/spring-boot-accounts/README.md

 ## Details

 ### Core Rest API

+The root path is http://localhost:8080/v1/

 Following are the operations possible

 1. List the Accounts GET '/'
+2. List the details of any one account based upon the account number GET '/<Account Number>'
-2. List the transactions for any account GET '/listTransactions/account_number=?'
+3. List the transactions for any account GET '/listTransactions/account_number=?'